You should have all the parts pictured below, though yours will be all black:

 6. Articulating arm links are snap-fit to allow for shortening or reassembly after hard impacts; bend sharply to break apart, and push together firmly to reassemble.
 The mounting bracket’s ball is designed to release easily.
 DO NOT attempt to re-attach while riding if this joint releases during adjustment.
 Find a safe spot to pull over, step off the roadway, remove helmet, and follow instructions in step #2 above.

 7. If the mirror arm snaps off the base plate for any reason, it can just be snapped back on.
 The most ergonomically efficient technique is as follows: Sit down and place helmet upside-down in your lap with the front facing away from you.
 Grip the mirror assembly in your fist, mirror-side above your thumb, so your pinky curls around the end of the arm.
 This technique maximizes your strength without risking stubbed fingertips or cracked fingernails.
 Firmly press mirror assembly and mounting bracket together until they snap in place.
 It’s a tight fit.
+It helps to heat the arm in hot water as described in step #1.
 See the video below for guidance on this step.

 -Over-tightening of Zip ties may compromise long-term helmet integrity.

 -Direct impact may cause improperly fitted helmets to slip slightly.